seveibar/pragmaticversioning/README.md

 Pragmatic versioning optimizes for communicating major changes to a package.

-Given a version number BIGRELEASE.MAJOR.MINOR, increment the:
+Given a version number BIGRELEASE.ANNOUNCE.INCREMENT, increment the:

-1. BIGRELEASE version whenever a major milestone, periodic version cut (e.g. a yearly release) or other marketed version change occurs.
+1. BIGRELEASE version whenever a major milestone, periodic version cut (e.g. a yearly release) or other marketed version change occurs, a BIGRELEASE is always accompanied with a maintanence period.
-2. MAJOR version whenever you have made an substantial incompatible API change, introduced a new set of features, or any change that an end user using the software normally may notice and should accompany an announcement.
+3. ANNOUNCE version whenever you have made an substantial incompatible API change, introduced a new set of features, or any change that an end user using the software normally may notice and should accompany an announcement.
-3. MINOR version for any new project contribution.
+4. INCREMENT version for any new project contribution.

 ## Introduction, Motivation